This page is a good place to start for someone who has limited time and who is looking for a brief overview of the issue.

 - It is dangerous to abruptly stop or quickly reduce these drugs.
 They must be slowly tapered.

 - Anyone thinking about stopping should initially consult The Ashton Manual and their doctor.
 Beware that doctors may know very little at best, but their cooperation may be necessary.
 Please show them The Ashton Manual after reading it yourself.
-One may also consider consulting the W-BAD Resources Page for more tapering information and help.
+One may also consider consulting the Benzodiazepine Information Coalition Resources Page for more tapering information and help.

 Also, consider this excerpt from The Ashton Manual: